Well, here are several versions ranging from the original to a much more modern one which has been changed to reflect how medicine is practiced today.

 I am retired now, and I have found the following oath for Retired Physicians.
 I like this one: it applies to me in that I am trying to use my medical knowledge and even more my life experience to write this blog and to give public talks about various topics to groups that want to listen.
 Here is that Oath for Retired Physicians.
 I never took the Hippocratic Oath officially, so I tell you here that I have taken this one.

-Recognizing that a life well lived is a debt well paid, there is yet a time for direct accounting.
+•Recognizing that a life well lived is a debt well paid, there is yet a time for direct accounting.
 On my inner sense of rightness, expressed as a sacred honor, I retire from active medical practice, solemnly pledging my continuing strength of mind, body, and resources toward repaying real and current debts accrued in the course of a full and rewarding physician's life

-•To my teachers, I acknowledge an obligation of knowledge and skill that calls for return, however modest, through continuing teaching and reflection.
+•To my family, I owe years of time they granted with forbearance and understanding while sustaining me in patience and affection despite my absences in mind and body•To my teachers, I acknowledge an obligation of knowledge and skill that calls for return, however modest, through continuing teaching and reflection.
 Their wisdom in showing me how the art and science of medicine are never connected by “either or” but always by “both and” is treasure beyond recompense

 •To my community, for directly and indirectly providing for my medical education, I owe considerable sums only partially repaid through charity services to the poor and duty to the nation in time of war and peace.
 Greater than money has been society's gift of personal respect bestowed on me and my profession with generous allowance for more than life's necessities